iProov/ios/WaterlooBank/Pods/iProov/README.md

 5. The public APIs of iProov have changed, and you will need to update your iProov method calls.
 Please consult the guide below for the new public iProov methods.
 The new APIs have been designed to be more Swift 3-like, make better use of Swift language features and conventions, as well as being easier to use.
 We always try and avoid making breaking API changes, however with the release of Swift 3 and iProov 5.0 we have taken this opportunity to fully modernise our API.

+## Important Note: Certificate Pinning

+SDK versions 5.3.0 and above now implement certificate pinning by default.
+This improves the security of SSL transport, but means you will need to release a new build of your application with an updated SDK if the remote certificate ever changes.
+A new configuration option to disable pinning is now available (see below) if required.

 ## Launch Modes